Please wear a mask on campus regardless of your vaccination status.

 Institutional Data Management

-Office of Origin: Information Technologies
+Office of Origin: Institutional Research

-Date Adopted: 10-22-2013
+Original Date Adopted: 10-22-2013

-Last Date Modified & Approved:
+Last Date Approved: 03-24-2020

 - College administration is responsible for identifying authorized users and may limit the distribution of institutional data at its discretion.